jhenstridge/www.jamesh.id.au/content/blog/2005/merging-in-bazaar/index.md

 The better common ancestor ancestor to choose in this case is `patch-2` on the yellow branch, which avoids the common changes.

-Bazaar\'s `merge` command will handle this kind of merge ancestry just fine (something that isn\'t true for of the older `tla star-merge` algorithm).
+Bazaar's `merge` command will handle this kind of merge ancestry just fine (something that isn't true for of the older `tla star-merge` algorithm).

 **Conclusion**

-This article doesn\'t cover all aspects of branching and merging with Bazaar.
-One aspect I have completely ignored is the concept of \"cherry picking\".
+This article doesn't cover all aspects of branching and merging with Bazaar.
+One aspect I have completely ignored is the concept of "cherry picking".
 This refers to applying a particular change to a tree, without the other changesets that exist on that branch.
 Cherry picking is mostly orthogonal to standard merging --- in fact, one of the complications in merge ancestor selection is that it needs to ignore